 To go or not to go, that is the question.
-Graduate school sounds like a great option for…what exactly?
-A chance to learn more, get a better job, and earn a bigger salary…or are you looking to gain bragging rights, or perhaps borrow a little more time before you have to hit the real world?
+Graduate school sounds like a great option, but for what exactly?
+A chance to learn more, get a better job, and earn a bigger salary?
+Or are you looking to gain bragging rights?
+Or perhaps you want to borrow a little more time before you have to hit the real world?
 Whatever your reason, there’s a lot to think about if you’re going to commit to another few years of school.

 First and foremost, graduate programs aren’t cakewalks.
 Even if you were cream of the crop as an undergrad, this is a whole new ball game.
 Students entering a graduate program should be serious about their studies, so maturity and dedication are necessary.
-Your decision to attend should be made with a goal in mind -- entering a certain profession or enhancing your career, for example.
-Don’t go after an advanced degree if it’s just a way to kill time or stave off a midlife crisis.
-If that’s what you’re looking for, take up golf!
+Your decision to attend should be made with a goal in mind—entering a certain profession or enhancing your career, for example.
+Don’t go after an advanced degree if it’s just a way to kill time.

 When you apply to graduate programs, know what you want to study, because unlike college, this isn’t the time to be feeling out what you want to do with your life.
 This is serious stuff, so give serious thought to what you want to study and why you think it will benefit you.

-Depending on your life circumstances, choosing between a number of graduate schools may be complicated by the fact that perhaps you have a good job (or your spouse has a good job) -- and maybe a mortgage and kids, too.
+Depending on your life circumstances, choosing between a number of graduate schools may be complicated by the fact that perhaps you have a good job (or your spouse has a good job) or you have a mortgage or children.
 It’s possible that there are no options for graduate study within driving distance, let alone within the field you want to pursue.
 Ask yourself if you’re willing to tear up roots to get that degree.

 Given that you need to weigh the necessity and benefits of pursuing an advanced degree, you should also consider how much of a degree you need.
-A doctorate in just about anything is great if you plan to become a professor or researcher, but in most fields, it’s not necessary.
-While it may sound nice to refer to yourself as Dr. So-and-So, it’s not necessarily going to impress potential employers or change their salary offers.
+A doctorate in just is great if you plan to become a professor or researcher, but in most fields, it’s not necessary.
+While it may sound nice to refer to yourself as a doctor, it’s not necessarily going to impress potential employers or change their salary offers.

 We’ve already mentioned that grad students tend to be serious about their studies, and subsequently, there is a certain level of competitiveness, at least at the admission end of things.
 Grad schools have far smaller programs than most colleges, so you may be competing against some very smart people for a limited number of openings.
 Admission officers want students who will be able to contribute to their research programs and reputation, so ask yourself if you’re up to the challenge.

 Last but not least, look at how much that degree is going to cost you and whether you’ll be able to get any free aid to obtain it.
-Free financial aid for grad school is harder to come by, so unless you’re independently wealthy, it’s likely you’ll have to take on at least some debt.
+Free financial aid for grad school is harder to come by, so unless you’re independently wealthy or have saved all the necessary funds, it’s likely you’ll have to take on at least some debt.
 When all is said and done, will it be worth it?